Flash STU: Fast Spectral Transform Units: Experiments with robotics sequence prediction

-where $x_t \in \mathbb{R}^{29}$ and $u_t \in \mathbb{R}^{8}$ correspond to the state and action at time $t$, respectively. \\ \\ More precisely, $x_t$ corresponds to the positions, orientations, joint angles, and velocities of the various limbs of the \texttt{Ant-v1} controller, whereas $u_t$ represents the torques applied to the joints of the \texttt{Ant-v1} controller and is generated by a pretrained agent using proximal policy optimization~\cite{schulman2017ppo}.
-Unlike the synthetic linear dynamical system in Section~\ref{sec:LDS experiments}, the dynamics $f$ for this particular MuJoCo prediction task are nonlinear and hybrid, i.e. non-smooth. \\ \\ In the experiments below, we defined the loss function to be the squared Euclidean distance between the predicted state vector $\hat{x}_{t+1}$ and the true state vector $x_{t+1}$
+More precisely, $x_t$ corresponds to the positions, orientations, joint angles, and velocities of the various limbs of the \texttt{Ant-v1} controller, whereas $u_t$ represents the torques applied to the joints of the \texttt{Ant-v1} controller and is generated by an agent pretrained using proximal policy optimization~\cite{schulman2017ppo}.
+Unlike the synthetic linear dynamical system in Section~\ref{sec:LDS experiments}, the dynamics $f$ for this particular MuJoCo prediction task are nonlinear and hybrid, i.e. non-smooth.